Our Camp

 Owl Tent

-A pair of giant Verreaux eagle owls roost in the trees above 'Luugut', that serves either as a luxury single, double or twin.
+A pair of giant Verreaux eagle owls roost in the trees above 'Lugut', that serves either as a luxury single, double or twin.

 Sleeps 1-2